Waps61/Yazz_Winddisplay_ESP32/README.md

   Contact:  waps61 @gmail.com
   URL:      https://www.hackster.io/waps61
   TARGET:   ESP32
-  VERSION:  0.01
+  VERSION:  1.21
-  Date:     02-10-2020
+  Date:     04-11-2020
   Last
-  Update:   02-10-2020 V0.01
+  Update:   04-11-2020
+            HMI now shows max SOG during trip.
+So prevent a false start due to sending fake data to the HMI in hmiCommtest().
+It now only sets the status LED to HMI_READY 03-11-2020
+            Modifications made to get it working with the NX8048P070-011R display.
+            Component updates are send through their setXXX function which implements the recvRetCommandFinished() function.
+When sendCommand() is used, it needs to be succeeded with the recvRetCommandFinished() command 21-10-2020
+            Implemented a serial protocol to overcome the limitations of the 32 bit register holding the paramaters to display wih a string based data set 11-10-2020
+            Tested on board and ok.
+This V1.0 as the master release 02-10-2020 V0.01
             Port from Atmega328 to ESP from version 1.13

-  Achieved: 03-10-2020 Runnable version on ESP32 with Nextion HMI
+  Achieved: 11-10-2020 Succesful SAT  with Runnable version on ESP32 with Nextion HMI
   Purpose:  Build an NMEA0183 wind display to replace the old Robertsen wind displays
             supporting following types of tasks:
             - Reading NMEA0183 v2.x data without,
             - Parse the for wind and course and send datat to display
-            - Overcome the limitations of the Arduino Nanpo V3, which stalls after ± 15 mintes
+            -

   NOTES:
         1)  NMEA encoding conventions in short